oracle-livelabs/pts/ai-vector-search-fundamentals/2-embedding_models/text_embeddings.md

 Once you decide on one or more embedding models to try, you can choose to create vector embeddings outside the database or inside the database by importing the models directly into Oracle Database if they are compatible with the Open Neural Network Exchange (ONNX) standard.
 Since Oracle Database implements an ONNX runtime directly within the database, these imported models can be used to generate vector embeddings in Oracle Database.

 In this Lab we are going to be searching on a text column, and we will use the all-MiniLM-L12-v2 model.
-This model is part of the sentence-transformers library.
+This model was built using the sentence-transformers library.
 This model takes sentences or paragraphs and converts them into 384-dimensional vectors.
 Each of these 384 dimensions captures a specific aspect of the sentence's meaning or characteristics.
 We will be using a pre-built version of this model, which just means that it has already been converted into an ONNX format and is ready to be loaded into the database.
 You can find the details about how this was done in this blog post: https://blogs.oracle.com/machinelearning/post/use-our-prebuilt-onnx-model-now-available-for-embedding-generation-in-oracle-database-23ai.

 ### Objectives